ossf/security-baseline/baseline.md

 identify the proper maturity level and apply the Open Source Project Security Baseline to the [codebase].
-Any [subproject] or [repository] which is compiled into the primary project must be held to the same standard as the primary project.
+Any [subproject] or [repository] from the project which is compiled into the primary project must be held to the same standard as the primary project.
 Others may be held to a lower standard if they have lower levels of adoption or are not intended for general use.

 **Control Mappings:**